 Our board of directors has determined not to grant any further awards under the 2004 Plan after the completion of the offering.
-We intend to adopt the 2011 Stock Option and Incentive Plan to be effective upon the consummation of our initial public offering, under which we expect to make all future awards.

-2011 Plan
+2012 Plan

-In 2011, our board of directors, upon the recommendation of our compensation committee, adopted our 2011 Plan, which was subsequently approved by our stockholders.
-The 2011 Plan will replace the 2004 Plan.
-Our 2011 Plan provides flexibility to our compensation committee to use various equity-based incentive awards as compensation tools to motivate our workforce.
+In 2012, our board of directors adopted our 2012 Plan, which was subsequently approved by our stockholders.
+The 2012 Plan will replace the 2004 Plan.
+Our 2012 Plan provides flexibility to our compensation committee to use various equity-based incentive awards as compensation tools to motivate our work force.

-We have initially reserved shares of our common stock for the issuance of awards under the 2011 Plan.
-The 2011 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning in 2012, by 5% of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by our compensation committee.
+We have initially reserved 1,824,703 shares of our common stock for the issuance of awards under the 2012 Plan, which is comprised of (i) the 124,703 shares available for issuance under our 2004 Plan and (ii) 1,700,000 additional shares.
+The 2012 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning in 2013, by 4% of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by our compensation committee subject to an overall overhang limit of 30%.
 This number is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.

-The shares we issue under the 2011 Plan will be authorized but unissued shares or shares that we reacquire.
-The shares of common stock underlying any awards that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without any issuance of stock, expire or are otherwise terminated (other than by exercise) under the 2011 Plan are added back to the shares of common stock available for issuance under the 2011 Plan.
+The shares we issue under the 2012 Plan will be authorized but unissued shares or shares that we reacquire.
+The shares of common stock underlying any awards that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without any issuance of stock, expire or are otherwise terminated (other than by exercise) under the 2012 Plan are added back to the shares of common stock available for issuance under the 2012 Plan.